Lumsden Hare

-Francis Lumsden Hare (17 October 1874 – 28 August 1964) was an Irish-born film and theatre actor.
+Francis Lumsden Hare (17 October 1874 – 28 August 1964) was an Irish-born American film and theatre actor.
 He was also a theatre director and theatrical producer.

 Early years

-Hare studied at St. Dunstan's College in London.
+Hare was born in County Tipperary, Ireland.
+He studied at St. Dunstan's College in London.

 Career

 Hare appeared in more than 35 Broadway productions between 1900 and 1942.
-In 1908 he first appeared on Broadway in the hit play What Every Woman Knows starring Maude Adams.
-He served as director and/or producer for various productions, some starring himself.
+In 1908, he made his Broadway debut in the play What Every Woman Knows, starring Maude Adams.
+Throughout his career, he occasionally also did double duty as director (Peter's Mother [1918]) or producer (What Every Woman Knows [1926 revival], Elmer Gantry [1928], etc.)

+He began appearing in films in 1916.
+The New York Times critic Mordaunt Hall praised his performances repeatedly: